salem4muk/BookStore/README.md

    dotnet run
    ```

-5. Open your web browser and navigate to `http://localhost:5000` to access the BookStore application.
+5. Open your web browser and navigate to `http://localhost:5185` to access the BookStore application.

 ## Usage
-- **User Registration/Login:** Create a new account or log in if you are a returning user.
 - **Browse Books:** Explore the collection of books using search and filters.
-- **Add to Cart:** Select books and add them to your shopping cart.
-- **Checkout:** Complete the purchase by providing necessary details.
-- **View Order History:** Track your order history and view details of past transactions.
+-

 ## Contributing
 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.
 Follow the [Contributing Guidelines](CONTRIBUTING.md) for more details.